Dennispetrillo/mongodb1/README.md

 ## setup (assuming chefdk and tools are on the workstation)

-- Fork this repo to our cookbooks directory within your chef-repo directory
+- Fork this repo to your cookbooks directory within your chef-repo directory
 - Upload cookbook to chef server
 - Create an ec2 instance
     - RHEL 7.4 64-bit